corrode/corrode.github.io/content/drafts/async/index.md

 ### Use Async Rust Sparingly

-My original intention was to advice newcomers to just skip async Rust for now and wait until the ecosystem has matured.
-However, I since realized that this is not feasible given that lot of libraries are async-only and new users will get in touch with async Rust one way or another.
+My original intention was to advice newcomers to sidestep async Rust for, giving the ecosystem time to mature.
+However, I since realized that this is not feasible, given that lot of libraries are async-first and new users will encounter async Rust one way or another.

 Instead, I would recommend to use async Rust only when you really need it.
-Learn how to write synchronous Rust first and then maybe move on to async Rust.
+Learn how to write good synchronous Rust first and then, if necessary, transition to async Rust.
+Learn to walk before you run.

 If you have to use async Rust, stick to Tokio and well-established libraries like [reqwest](https://github.com/seanmonstar/reqwest) and [sqlx](https://github.com/launchbadge/sqlx).
 In your own code, try to avoid async-only public APIs to make downstream usage easier.

-However, it's important to know that there are alternatives to Tokio and that they are worth exploring.
+However, it's valuable to know that there are alternatives to Tokio and that they are worth exploring.

 ### Consider The Alternatives

-Currently, Rust's core language and its standard library offer just the absolute essentials for `async/await` capabilities.
+At its core, Rust and its standard library offer just the absolute essentials for `async/await`.
 The bulk of the work is done in crates developed by the Rust community.
 We should make more use of this possibility to iterate on async Rust and experiment with different designs before we settle on a final solution.